personalmedia/clip/docs/host-your-own.md

 <br>

-## Coturn and PairDrop via Docker Compose
+## Coturn and CLIP via Docker Compose

 ### Setup container
-To run coturn and PairDrop at once by using the `docker-compose-coturn.yml` with TURN over TLS enabled you need to follow these steps:
+To run coturn and CLIP at once by using the `docker-compose-coturn.yml` with TURN over TLS enabled you need to follow these steps:

 1. Generate or retrieve certificates for your `<DOMAIN>` (e.g. letsencrypt / certbot)